 Learning to say no to opportunities

-A few weeks ago, after I drafted my speech ‘Other people perspective’ (the password is Smardzewice, if you want to read it) I emailed it to a lady from one of Swindon charities that used to provide me with advocacy after I got out of psychiatric hospital at the beginning of 2020.
-Although I didn’t get from the advocacy what I wanted (new door, that got damaged by police breaking in and also apologies) I had a good impression of her, like if she really cared about me, and also she always remembered what happened to me with details.
-We stayed in touch after that and we occasionally email each other about stuff.
+A few weeks ago, after I drafted my speech ‘Other people perspective’ I emailed it to a lady from one of Swindon charities that used to provide me with advocacy after I got out of psychiatric hospital at the beginning of 2020.
+Although I didn’t get what I wanted (new door, that got damaged by police breaking in and also apologies) I had a good impression of her, like if she really cared about me, and also she always remembered the details of what happened to me.
+We stayed in touch after that and we occasionally email each other.

 When I emailed her the link to my speech I asked if I can present it in front of their clients and she responded saying she’d need to ask her manager.
 She emailed me today stating the manager really liked my blog (I wonder which posts she read) and would like to think about possibly offering me opportunity to advocate with them once in a while, or just as a one off.
 She explained that I won’t be, however, allowed to share my experiences, as they are an organisation that is focused on advocacy and that’s what they get funding for.